Fergarram/research-vault/🗂 OS Research/📁 Logs/🪵 On web rooms, oceloti, and roooms.online.md

-So I've been trying to wrap my head around how to apply video game inventory systems to [[💡 Webrooms]].
+So I've been trying to wrap my head around how to apply video game inventory systems to [[💡 Web Rooms]].
 On my [last stream](https://www.youtube.com/watch?v=whB1y3yhkmg), I created a first good mock for how this could be implemented.

 It's a confusing journey.
 Just writing this document here is fucking hard.